Agentic Much? Adoption of Coding Agents on GitHub: Methodology

 \section{Methodology}

 We study the adoption of coding agents in the real world, at a very large scale, a point of view that is highly complementary to the existing studies, obtained from observations of very few developers~\cite{stol2018abc}.
-We decided to target open-source GitHub repositories, so the data comes from Git repositories and is available through the GitHub APIs.
+We decided to target open-source GitHub repositories, so the data comes from Git repositories and is available through the GitHub APIs. \figref{fig:study-schema} presents the study at a glance. \secref{sub:heuristics} details the types of heuristics we use to discover coding agent traces; \secref{sub:pipeline} describe the data gathering pipeline we employ; \secref{sub:metrics} discusses the metrics we gather for the study; finally, \secref{sub:questions} presents the research questions. {The code to gather and analyze data from GitHub repositories is available at \url{https://github.com/labri-progress/agent-impact/}, while the data generated by the pipeline on \studyenddate is available at \url{https://zenodo.org/records/19256968}}.